William Ivey Long: Sexual assault allegations

 In an August 2018 BuzzFeed News report, Long was accused of having sexually harassed a props assistant while working on The Lost Colony in 1996.
 In November 2021, National Public Radio published an article detailing accusations of sexual abuse and predatory behavior against Long.
-Long was accused of assaulting a costumer designer during the summer of 2001, and assaulting another props assistant/actor over multiple summers.
+Long was accused of assaulting a costume designer during the summer of 2001, and assaulting another props assistant/actor over multiple summers.
 A lawsuit against Long and others filed by a production manager for The Lost Colony was settled out of court.
 "Those accusations [in the lawsuit] included forcing one young man to have sex with another man at Long's direction, while an RIHA board member watched.
 The same man claimed that Long performed oral sex on him against his wishes, and that Long also tried to make him find 'young boys with whom Mr. Long could engage in homosexual activity.'"
 Long has denied these allegations.
+In May 2026, the New York Supreme Court, Appellate Division dismissed the complaint against Long.